Thomas Alexander Ferguson Graham

 The post office directories from 1859 to 1901 list T. A. F. Graham at No. 9.
 The artist Thomas Alexander Ferguson Graham was born at Kirkwall, Orkney on 27 October 1840, son of Alexander Spiers Graham (1807-18…), Crown Chamberlain in Orkney, and Eliza Stirling.
 Sometime after their father’s death, Thomas and his only sister, Mary Anne, went to Edinburgh to live with their grandmother, Agnes Spears, at No. 9 Malta Terrace.

-Tom Graham was emrolled as a student at the Trustees’ Academy on 9 January 1855, where he was a pupil of Robert Scott Lauder (1803-1869).
+Tom Graham was enrolled as a student at the Trustees’ Academy on 9 January 1855, where he was a pupil of Robert Scott Lauder (1803-1869).
 Fellow students under Lauder included William McTaggart, William Quiller Orchardson, John Pettie, and George Paul Chalmers.

 Graham first exhibited at the Scottish Academy in 1859 and continued to do so regularly from 1867, but in 1863 he joined his friends Orchardson and Pettie in London.
 With Mr C.E.
 Johnston, another Edinburgh-trained artist, the three shared a house in Fitzroy Square.
 Subsequently he occupied studios in Gloucester Road and Delancy Street, settling for good at 96 Fellows Road, South Hampstead.